Responsible Office – Department:

 Effective Date of Policy:

-This is a summary of the College’s current policy for implementing the Family and Medical Leave Act of 1993 (“FMLA”), as amended.
+This is a summary of the University’s current policy for implementing the Family and Medical Leave Act of 1993 (“FMLA”), as amended.
 The FMLA provides eligible employees with job-protected leave for qualifying events or circumstances, as described below.

 I. Eligibility for Leave.
 An employee is eligible to take available FMLA leave if:

-- He or she has been employed by the College for at least 12 months (which need not be consecutive months) and has worked at least 1,250 hours (not including any paid leave time) during the twelve (12) month period immediately preceding the commencement of the leave.
+- He or she has been employed by the University for at least 12 months (which need not be consecutive months) and has worked at least 1,250 hours (not including any paid leave time) during the twelve (12) month period immediately preceding the commencement of the leave.
 (Periods of prior employment where the break in service exceeds seven (7) years will not be used to determine FMLA eligibility.
 Under certain circumstances, time in the military service will count towards fulfilling the length of employment and hours worked requirement to be eligible for FMLA leave.)

 II.
 Types of FMLA Leave.
 An eligible employee is entitled to take available FMLA leave for one or more of the following: